Write your code here

 You handle everything: reading input, solving, and formatting output.

-Working with standard input/output forces you to learn your language's built-in functions and best practices for string manipulation and parsing.
+Learn your language's built-in functions and best practices for string manipulation.

 Input format: First line contains n (count), second line contains n integers